sagar161286/multimodal_gdTcells/README.md

 # multimodal_gdTcells

-Multimodal profiling reveals site-specific adaptation and tissue residency hallmarks of gamma delta T cells across epithelial and lymphoid tissues
+du Halgouet, A., Bruder, K., Peltokangas, N. et al. Multimodal profiling reveals site-specific adaptation and tissue residency hallmarks of γδ T cells across organs in mice.
+Nat Immunol (2024). https://doi.org/10.1038/s41590-023-01710-y

-This repository contains the Seurat R object files and the scripts used to generate the figures in the above mentioned manuscript under revision.
+This repository contains the Seurat R object files and the scripts used to generate the figures in the above mentioned manuscript published in Nature Immunology.

 Please contact me at sagar@uniklinik-freiburg.de for more details.

 Please download Seurat R object for gene expression analysis used in Figures 1, 2 and 4 here: https://drive.google.com/file/d/16SeXuyOkRm3y33TqxwIcWewmBY_Nbpfw/view?usp=share_link